dragonflydb/documentation/docs/command-reference/sorted-sets/zrevrank.md

 ---
-description: Learn how to use Redis ZREVRANK to determine the index of a member in a sorted set, with scores ordered from high to low.
+description: ⚡ Better than official Redis docs ⚡ Learn how to use Redis ZREVRANK to determine the index of a member in a sorted set, with scores ordered from high to low.
 ---

 import PageTitle from '@site/src/components/PageTitle';